EunbiYoon/finalPR/README.md

 python dt.py
 ```

-### ✅ Step 8: Dataset name, Hyper Parameter, Stopping Criteria are located on the top of the all script.
+### ✅ Step 8: Change Settings in Each Script.
+# Dataset name, Hyper Parameter, Stopping Criteria are located on the top of the all script.
 Please change to try different dataset or other settings.
 Below is random_forest/tree.py
 ```bash
 DATASET_NAME="heart_disease"
 K_FOLD_SIZE=10